 Illinois State Fair news

-The road to Illinois FFA major state office is not a smooth path and the lucky few who are named state officers learn quickly that their term is not easy, either.
-However, it is among the most fulfilling journeys on which a teenager can embark.
+The road to Illinois FFA Major State Office is not a smooth path and the officers learn quickly that their term is very busy; however, it is among the most fulfilling journeys on which a teenager can embark.

 If someone sounds familiar at the Half Century of Progress Show, that will be the voice of Chris Karr.
 This is the 11th Half Century of Progress that Karr will announce.

 Visitors to the Department of Agriculture tent during the first weekend of the Illinois State Fair were treated to the diversity of locally grown food and products.

 Visitors to the Illinois State Fair that kicked off this week and runs through Sunday, Aug.
 20, will see numerous infrastructure improvements and more on the horizon.